 Congratulations to Paul Milgrom and Robert Wilson who have shared the 2020 Nobel Economics Nobel Prize “for improvements to auction theory and inventions of new auction formats.”

-I thank the Nobel Committee for their recognition of my research on cadet matching to military specialties in the following Scientific Background on the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2020.
+I thank the Nobel Committee for their recognition of my research on matching of cadets to military specialties in the Scientific Background on the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel 2020.